DouglasAllen/equationoftime.herokuapp.com/app/views/tut.md

 displayed with a light at night.
 But then when to turn that light on and off?

-   I found a BASIC program written by a Canadian amateur radio operator.
+&nbsp;&nbsp;&nbsp;   I found a BASIC program written by a Canadian amateur radio operator.
 It was kind of hard for me to get into it beacuse it's like what they call "spaghetti code" and I'm still not that adept with BASIC.
 But it has nice graphics as a clock.
 I was able to modify it to use a serial port to switch the